ohm-s/dbt-reshaper/README.md

 In this example, we've defined a single module alias, 'reshaper,' and specified preload paths for 'your_module' and 'your_other_module.'
 These modules can be easily loaded and utilized in your dbt project, effectively monkey patching dbt's behavior.

 You can view the built-in docs dynamic module on how you can structure your python code

+`inject_macros_in_path` will add the dbt_reshaper project macros as part of your project `macros-path`.
+This is useful if you don't want to avoid running `dbt deps`

 ### Documentation Enhancements